 Aetna said it will take a $78 million after-tax charge in the current quarter for the settlement, and that the charge will not affect operating earnings.
 It expects to pay for the settlement over the next one to two years.

-Patients and doctors accused Aetna of using databases once provided by Ingenix Inc, a unit of UnitedHealth Group Inc
+Patients and doctors accused Aetna of using databases once provided by Ingenix Inc, a unit of UnitedHealth Group Inc <UNH.N>, to systematically underpay claims involving services and supplies from out-of-network providers.

 The Hartford, Connecticut-based insurer was also challenged over how it calculated out-of-network reimbursement rates, and over its disclosures about those calculations.